StoneT2000/trajectorytranslation/README.md

 #### Reproducing Real World Experiments

 Open sourced code for real world experiments is a work in progress, but here is a high level overview: We first predict the pose of a block in the real world, placed it in simulation and ran our trained blockstacking TR2-GPT2 agent to generate a simulated trajectory.
-Using position control, we execute the simulated trajectory step by step.
+Using position control, we execute the simulated trajectory step by step on the real robot arm.
 Then we place a new block into view and repeat the steps until done.

 <!-- To setup real world experiments, you need a depth camera (our code is configured for intel-real sense), and some calibration of the camera so that you get a transformation matrix from camera frame to robot base frame. -->

 ### Creating Your Own Environments

-This part is still WIP.
-However in general, you can subclass of the TrajectoryEnv class which lets you load abstract trajectories, stack observations, skip sampling, and more.
+This part is still WIP as we're cleaning out the old research and experimental code to make extending the environmentes easier.
+However in general, you can subclass of the [TrajectoryEnv](https://github.com/StoneT2000/trajectorytranslation/blob/main/tr2/envs/trajectory_env.py) class which lets you load abstract trajectories, stack observations, skip sampling, and more.
 See existing environments, (BoxPusher is a simple generally cleaner example) of how to do this.

 ## Citation